White-shouldered fairywren: Description

 The adult male is all shiny black except for their white shoulders (scapulars), but unlike the better-known Australian fairywrens there is no eclipse male plumage.
 The tail is shorter than that of other fairywrens.
 The bill is black, and the feet and eyes are black or dark brown.
 The females of M. a. alboscapulatus and M. a. naimii bear a pied plumage, with black upperparts contrasting with white shoulders and underparts.

 Distribution and habitat

 The preferred habitats of the white-shouldered fairywren are lowland cleared areas; grassland, village gardens, and cane-grass.

+Behavior

+Breeding

+The white-shouldered fairywren breeds throughout the year, with seasonal peaks from November to March.
+A clutch is composed of 2–3 eggs, which are cream-coloured and speckled reddish at one end.
+A second clutch is uncommon.
+Nestlings mainly fed on Orthopterans and caterpillars brought by the parents.